RonsenbergVI/trendpy/README.md

 ### Trend filtering

-There are 4 trend filters possible
+There are 3 trend filters possible

 * L1 filter
 * L2 filter (or Hodrick-Prescott filter)
-* L1-C filter
+* Lp filter with 0<=p<=2

-* L2-C filter
+Custom filters with more options to come in first stable release.

 and two possible optimisation methods: